Mariella Mularoni

-Mariella Mularoni (born 15 October 1962) is a Sammarinese politician who currently serves as Secretary of Health.
-She previously held the position of Captain Regent of San Marino alongside Luca Boschi from 1 October 2019 to 1 April 2020.
+Mariella Mularoni (15 October 1962 – 29 May 2026) was a Sammarinese politician who served as Captain Regent of San Marino alongside Luca Boschi from 1 October 2019 to 1 April 2020.
+She also served as Secretary of Health.

-Life
+Life and career

-Mularoni was born on 15 October 1962 in the City of San Marino.
+Mularoni was born in the City of San Marino on 15 October 1962.

-Mularoni is an English language teacher at the middle school and the high school of Titano since 1987 and is a mother of two daughters.
+She was an English language teacher at the middle school and the high school of Titano since 1987.
 She joined the Sammarinese Christian Democratic Party in 1994 and has served as a member of the Grand and General Council for two consecutive elections since 2013.
 From 2020 to 2022 she was a Representative of San Marino in the Parliamentary Assembly of the Council of Europe and then from late 2022 to 2024 a substitute as a member of the European People's Party where she was on the Committee on Culture, Science, Education, and Media.
-Notably, during her tenure, she signed on a written declaration by Pieter Omtzigt asking Julian Assange not be extradited to the United States and she also signed a motion to transfer Mikheil Saakashvili away from Georgia.
+Notably, during her tenure, she signed on a written declaration by Pieter Omtzigt asking for Julian Assange not be extradited to the United States and she also signed a motion to transfer Mikheil Saakashvili away from Georgia.

+Mularoni had two daughters.
+She died after a long illness on 29 May 2026, at the age of 63.
+The government declared 1 June a day of national mourning and announced a state funeral for Mularoni on that day, with the lying-in-state to be held at the Begni Palace and the funeral at the Basilica di San Marino.